Frequently Asked Questions

 At times when there are at least several whales within our range, we almost always manage to see one or more whales.
-However there are times when your best chance of seeing whales requires a long off shore journey (which may or may not be uncomfortable) or a journey that is well beyond our range.
+However there are times when your best chance of seeing whales requires a journey that is well beyond our range or a long off shore journey (which may or may not be uncomfortable).
 At these times your chance of seeing whales is higher if you take a dedicated whale watching tour in a high speed boat.
 (Please CLICK HERE for more info about whales.)

 We prefer to run our route as advertised.
 The alternative would be to miss the abundant wildlife, the unique beauty of the Broken Group Islands, and the relaxed and personal atmosphere of travelling in sheltered waters.

 We record everything we see on every tour.
 If you are wondering about the chance of seeing a particular species, please contact us and ask.
 We can tell you your chances given the circumstances at the time (which change from year to year and season to season, sometimes even from week to week).